syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to set the count of gallery contents in a row,when the gallery is in expanded state.
+Sets the count of gallery contents in a row, when the gallery is in expanded state.